boutproject/BOUT-dev/manual/sphinx/users.rst

 All options can be set on the command line, and will override those set in BOUT.inp.
-The most commonly used are “restart” and “append”, described in section [sec:running].
+The most commonly used are “restart” and “append”, described in :ref:`sec-running`.
 If values are not given for command-line arguments, then the value is set to ``true`` , so putting ``restart`` is equivalent to ``restart=true`` .